Flood Risk Assessments for Scotland

 • avoidance of increased surface water flooding through requirements for Sustainable Drainage Systems (SuDS) and minimising the area of impermeable surface.

-Alternatively speak to our Flood Risk Lead in Scotland, Douglas Swinbanks at douglas@aegaea.com or on 0131 380 7224.
+Alternatively, you can contact our Flood Risk Lead in Scotland, Douglas Swinbanks, at douglas@aegaea.com or on 0131 380 7224.

 Scotland Related Content